Skip to main content

 I looked around to search for my interests.
 I found naught; I dived deep, and even bigger naught awaited.

 The idea of making pivots has never been so acceptable.
-Not to refute the fact that they demand extensive work physically, emotionally, and mentally and have tremendous uncertainty about their demands.
+Not to refute the fact that they demand extensive work physically, emotionally, and mentally, and have tremendous uncertainty about their demands.

 Nature yields secrets for those who wish to see, and I stumbled upon mine.
 Bit by bit, piece by piece, I picked the clues.
 Staggering often but still trying my best.
 I tread this ledge from cursive to creative.